The pulping of Delta Green

 The authors actively work to address some of the problems caused by 9/11, without reducing Delta Green to a period piece taking place before the attacks.

 Proposed solution #1: Restructuring.
 In the Agent’s Handbook, the chief solution to the problems created by 9/11 is to reinstate Delta Green as a sanctioned agency, marginalizing the original conspiratorial framework that made the player characters sympathetic underdogs.

 This solution, though partly effective, has not been popular.
-It sacrifices player agency by instating a strong hierarchy, where actual use of government resources is deprecated to limit exposure.
+It sacrifices player agency by instating a hierarchy above the players, where actual use of government resources is deprecated to limit exposure.
 The official response to the other common complaints has also been disappointing.

 These points were not offered as consequences of facts or of fictional premises.
 They are premises unto themselves.
 Detwiller simply asserts that whatever happens in Delta Green, the public cannot ever find out.
 Causal relationships are left as an exercise to the reader.
 Specifically, the burdens of credibility and dramatic tension fall from the authors onto the GM.

 Proposed solution #4: Throwing science under the bus.
 I am particularly disappointed with the use of public skepticism to explain why leaks do not occur.
 Certainly, the real world doesn’t have any Mythos threats running around, so there’s a bias against the idea of them.
 This is called prior plausibility, because it is prior to evidence.